Pherpher089/Nomad/ChangLog.md

 - Added leather
 - Wolf now drops leather
 - Attempted another fix for portal issues.
+- Added apothecary station
+- Added crafting recipe for the health potion
+- Added crafting recipe for the apothecary tent

 ### ctutor - 0.2.6a
 - Adding new Screen Space info prompt - This has reset all the text in the current info prompts